Uđi slobodno...: Release

 Brena first announced on 28 April 2008 that her fifteenth album would be titled Uđi slobodno... and released on 28 June 2008.
 The album's lead single, "Pazi kome zavidiš", was released on 19 July 2008, alongside a music video directed by Visual Infinity Production.

 Background

-After an multiyear hiatus, in 2007 Lepa Brena agreed to collaborate with Aleksandar Milić - Mili and Marina Tucaković.
+After a multiyear hiatus, in 2007 Lepa Brena agreed to collaborate with Aleksandar Milić - Mili and Marina Tucaković.
 The album appeared in stores in late June 2008.
 To mark the album's release, a documentary was broadcast on RTV Pink, with a record rating.